Mask Focal Loss: A unifying framework for dense crowd counting with canonical object detection networks: Introduction

 The rest of this paper is organized as follows.
 In Section \ref{section:related_works} we investigate the related research work on crowd counting.
 In Section \ref{section:mask_focal_loss} our proposed Mask Focal Loss is formulated.
-Experiments and results analysis are provided in Section \ref{section:experiments_results} followed by Section \ref{section:conclusion} in which we conclude.
+Experiments and results analysis are provided in Section \ref{section:experiments_results} followed by Section \ref{section:Discussions} in which we further elaborate on the findings from the experimental results.
+The final section concludes the paper.